Wireless sensor network: Wireless

 There are several wireless standards and solutions for sensor node connectivity.
 Thread and Zigbee can connect sensors operating at 2.4 GHz with a data rate of 250 kbit/s.
-Many use a lower frequency to increase radio range (typically 1 km), for example Z-wave operates at 915 MHz and in the EU 868 MHz has been widely used but these have a lower data rate (typically 50 kbit/s).
+Many use a lower frequency to increase radio range (typically 1 km), for example Z-wave operates at 915 MHz (in North America) and in the EU 868 MHz has been widely used but these have a lower data rate (typically 50 kbit/s).
 The IEEE 802.15.4 working group provides a standard for low power device connectivity and commonly sensors and smart meters use one of these standards for connectivity.
 With the emergence of Internet of Things, many other proposals have been made to provide sensor connectivity.
 LoRa is a form of LPWAN which provides long range low power wireless connectivity for devices, which has been used in smart meters and other long range sensor applications.
 Wi-SUN connects devices at home.
 NarrowBand IOT and LTE-M can connect up to millions of sensors and devices using cellular technology.